-The Institute of Cost and Management U K has defined ‘Cost Audits’ as “the verification of the correctness of cost accounts and a check on the adherence to the cost accounting plan”.
+The Institute of Cost & Management UK defined cost audits as “the verification of the correctness of cost accounts and a check on the adherence to the cost accounting plan.”

-In the words of R W Dobson, “Cost Audit is the verification of the correctness of cost accounts and of the adherence to the cost accountancy plans”.
+In the words of R. W. Dobson, “cost audit is the verification of the correctness of cost accounts and of the adherence to the cost accountancy plans.”

 For this purpose, cost accounts or costing records are maintained.
-But, only the maintenance of cost accounts is not sufficient.
-In order to ascertain the true and accurate cost of products and services, it is necessary to ensure that these records are accurate and correct.
+However, simply maintaining cost accounts is not sufficient.
+To determine the true and accurate cost of products and services, it is necessary to ensure that these records are accurate and correct.

-Objectives of cost audit
+Objectives of Cost Audit

-The following are the objectives of the Cost Audit:
+The following are the objectives of the cost audit:

 (A) Prospective Aspects

-(i) This aspect will deal with proper ascertainment and control of costs.
+(i) Proper ascertainment and control of costs

-(iii) Verifying that cost accounts are correctly maintained in conformity with accepted Cost Accounting principles adopted in the industry.
+(iii) Verifying that cost accounts are correctly maintained in conformity with accepted cost accounting principles adopted in the industry

 (B) Constructive Aspect

-(i) Whether or not the existing procedures are adequate and effective to the management for making decisions.
+(i) Whether or not the existing procedures are adequate and effective to the management for making decisions

-(iii) Whether the money invested in one type of investment could be more profitably invested in another.
+(iii) Whether the money invested in one type of investment could be more profitably invested in another

 Summary of Objectives

-(iii) To follow pre-determined norms and concepts of Cost Accounting.
+(iii) To follow predetermined norms and concepts of cost accounting

-(iv) To provide all data relating to cost records to the management for decision-making.
+(iv) To provide all data relating to cost records to the management for decision-making

-(v) To detect errors and frauds.
+(v) To detect errors and instances of fraud

-(vi) To make internal control more effective.
+(vi) To increase the effectiveness of internal control

-Objectives from the viewpoint of Government
+Objectives From the Government Perspective

-(iii) How is the management of the industry?
+(iii) How is the industry managed?